jbaddley/joseph-repo/README.md

 git commit -m "message for this commit" git push

+Use either weather-app if you don't want to use TypeScript or weather-app-ts if you do.

-You don't need to create a new branch, just push to master.
+You don't need to create a new branch or do any pull requests, just push directly to master.

 Good Luck!